Kamatchi0812/HR_Analytics/README.md

 - **Salary Trends**: Executive Office has the highest average salaries
 - **Performance**: Majority of employees are rated as “Fully Meets”
 - **Termination**: "Another position" and "Unhappy" are the most common reasons for leaving
 ---

-## 🚀 How to Use
-1. Click the `.pbix` link above to download the file
-2. Open it in **Power BI Desktop**
-3. Use filters and slicers to explore HR metrics

----

 ## 💡 Future Improvements